 - Serve with some crusty bread and enjoy!!

-Hope you enjoyed the soup as much as we do, we will be making another batch of this up again this week, we enjoyed it a lot and was really easy for a midweek meal.
-Take a look at our Homemade White Cob Loaf recipe.
-If you are a fish lover give our Fish Chowder Bread Boat a go!
+Hope you enjoyed the soup as much as we do, we will be making another batch of this up again this week.

 Health benefits of spices

 Cumin- Good Source of Iron and several other minerals and Vitamin B1.
-It is a digestive aid and may also help protect from stomach and liver cancers as well as regulating blood sugars
+It is a digestive aid and may also help protect from stomach and liver cancers as well as regulate blood sugars

 Turmeric- Good source of Iron and Vitamin B6.
 Reduces levels of inflammation.
 Also believed to prevent insulin resistants, in promoting heart health and in cancer treatment.
 More research is being tested on humans for the benefits of turmeric.